General Guide by IceCreamy

 New Champions

-Every 3 or 4 weeks, a new Champion is added to the game.
-I recommend watching the Champion Spotlight (where Phreak shows the new Champion dealing TONS OF DAMAGE :D) on leagueoflegends.com .
+Every once in a while, a new Champion is added to the game.
+I recommend watching the Champion Spotlight on leagueoflegends.com .
 This way you can learn the skills the new Champion has, which allows you to play/fight that Champion better in-game.

-In the Latest News they will also announce the new free week rotation, Champion Sales, Skin Sales, coming tournaments, the Summoner Showcases (Nikasaur <3) and some other things.
+In the Latest News they will also announce the new free week rotation, Champion Sales, Skin Sales, coming tournaments and some other things.

 Team Compositions